 Location and Convenience

 If you live in a dense urban area, finding enough space for your stuff can feel like a full-time job.
 In the city, space is at a premium.
 This also means it can be hard to find a good storage facility.
-For example, storage costs will be relatively high in Los Angeles compared to Peoria, Illinois
+For example, like other living expenses, storage costs will likely be higher in Los Angeles compared to Peoria, Illinois

 This makes the convenience of having a storage container delivered to you hard to beat (as long as there’s space in your driveway or on your property).
 Your storage costs may be a bit higher than self-storage, but it sure beats driving a huge truck through city traffic.